 Take a look at our wisteria growing guide to learn how to care for your plant and how to prune wisteria.

 If you are planning to buy a wisteria plant then it’s worth checking that the plant is grafted as seed raised wisteria can take up to 20 years or more to flower.
-All of Thomson & Morgan’s Wisteria plants are supplied as grafted plants, so you should only need to wait a couple of years before you are rewarded with a fabulous display.
+All of Thompson & Morgan’s Wisteria plants are supplied as grafted plants, so you should only need to wait a couple of years before you are rewarded with a fabulous display.

 There are lots of cultivars available but most are produced from two species - Wisteria sinensis (Chinese Wisteria) and Wisteria floribunda (Japanese wisteria).
 Here are the main differences between these different wisteria species.